 10 Essential Cookbooks for College Students

-College is all about trying new things, making new friends and exercising your independence.
-And one of the smartest ways to do all of the above is by learning how to cook for yourself.
-(Seriously.)
-You can test recipes on your roommate, share dishes with people on your floor and have a solid backup plan just in case you get sick of the dining hall.
+College is all about trying new things, making new friends and exercising some independence.
+And one of the smartest ways for your student to do all of the above is by learning how to cook for themselves.
+They can test recipes on their roommate, share dishes with people on their floor and have a solid backup plan just in case they get sick of the dining hall.
+(It happens!)

-And the best part is that you don't need a lot of time, money or gear to cook while you're in college.
-Here are 10 cookbooks that cover the basics and will see you from dorm life to your first apartment.
+And the best part is that they don't need a lot of time, money or gear to cook while they're in college.
+Here are 10 cookbooks that cover all of the basics and will help keep them fed for the next four years.

-You may not have signed up for "Cooking 101," but you'll still get a crash course with Spoon University's How to Feed Yourself.
-We love this book because it's unpretentious and filled with practical tips that Mom never mentioned, like where to find pizza dough in the grocery store and how to make do without cookie cutters.
+They might not have signed up for "Cooking 101," but they'll still get a crash course with Spoon University's How to Feed Yourself.
+We love this book because it's unpretentious and filled with practical tips, like exactly where to find pizza dough in the grocery store and how to bake without any cookie cutters.
 Plus, the recipes are bomb and out-of-the-box.
 Think breakfast tacos and chicken and pesto pasta.

-If you never learned how to crack an egg or boil noodles, prepare to get schooled by food writer and mom of three Katie Sullivan Morford.
-In her latest book, Prep: The Essential College Cookbook, Katie shares all the wisdom she'd impart unto her own college-bound kids, like the meanings of basic cooking terms, the proper way to hold a knife and which ingredients to keep stocked in the fridge.
+If they never learned how to crack an egg or boil noodles, then prepare to get schooled by food writer and mom of three Katie Sullivan Morford.
+In her latest book, Prep: The Essential College Cookbook, Katie shares all the wisdom she'd impart to her own college kids, like the meanings of basic cooking terms, the proper way to hold a knife and which products to keep stocked in the fridge.
 And, of course, she offers easy-to-follow recipes for everything from omelets to loaded nachos.

 In case you haven't heard, you can definitely make breakfast, lunch and dinner with just a microwave.
 For proof, just look to Denise Smart's Meal in a Mug.
 Inside you'll find 80 recipes that range from peanut butter and jam oatmeal (yum!) to sweet-and-sour chicken.
 And every single recipe can be made with just a microwave and a ceramic cup.

-What food should you eat while cramming for a test?
+What food should they eat while cramming for a test?
 What about after an intramural game (or a night spent partying)?
-You'll find the answers to these questions and more in The 5-Ingredient College Cookbook, which is basically like a manual for navigating your college years and surviving adulthood.
-Prepare to learn practical skills like how to pick produce and save money in the process, how to hold a knife and dice onions, etc.
+They'll find the answers to all of these questions and more in The 5-Ingredient College Cookbook, which is basically a manual for navigating the college years and surviving early adulthood.
+They'll learn practical skills like how to pick produce and save money in the process, how to hold a knife and dice onions, etc.